 Source: Salmon & Trout Association (Scotland)

-The latest aggregated sea lice data, published by the Scottish Salmon Producers Organisation (SSPO), shows that in the fourth quarter of 2013 sea lice numbers on farmed salmon were massively out of control in a number of areas.
+The latest aggregated sea lice data, published by the Scottish Salmon Producers Organisation (SSPO), shows that in the first quarter of 2014, sea lice numbers on farmed salmon were still out of control in a number of regions.

-The latest SSPO quarterly sea lice report (for October to December) reveals that average lice numbers were over thresholds in 13 out of 30 areas for which data is reported by the industry.
+The latest SSPO quarterly sea lice report (for January to March 2014) reveals that average lice numbers were over thresholds, often very considerably over, in 14 out of 30 regions for which data is reported by the industry.

-Other areas with severe lice problems included Badachro to Applecross (Wester Ross), Awe and Nell (Argyll) and Add and Ormsary (also Argyll).
-The isles of Mull, Islay and Jura, the east of Lewis, North Uist and South Uist also had sea lice levels well over the thresholds for treatment.
+Other regions – Inchard to Kirkaig North, Kishorn and Carron, Loch Long and Croe, Morar to Shiel, Skye and small isles (North), Awe and Nell (Argyll), Add and Ormsary (also Argyll), Mull, Islay and Jura, the east of Lewis, North Uist, South Uist and Shetland East – also had sea lice levels well over the thresholds for treatment, threatening migrating wild salmon and sea-trout with lethal infestation.

 Guy Linley-Adams, Solicitor to the S&TA(S) Aquaculture Campaign, said: